Best-of-N Sampling

 - Before inference: Curate reference examples, embed them, and store in the database

-- Retrieve similar high-quality examples from a database of past interactions
+- Embed the current input using an embedding model and retrieve similar high-quality examples from a database of past interactions

 - Incorporate these examples into the prompt to provide additional context